 tense.
 Youll have to learn to relax more while playing (see lesson 1).

-I do not mean to suggest that it is never good to practice the way
+I do not mean to suggest that it is never good to practise the way

 it is suggested by most manuals.
-If you like to practice this way,
+If you like to practise this way,

 by all means do so.
 But never practice this way if you hate it,

-for youll start to hate your instrument, which means youll
+for youll start to hate your instrument, which means you will

 to demand interesting material.
 If he does not comply, find another

 teacher.
-Youre wasting your time and learning to hate bass
+Youre wasting your time and you are learning to hate bass

-Why are people so keen on making bass playing their personal hell?
+Why are people so intent on making bass playing their personal hell?

 This may have something to do with the puritan, Christian background